espnet/espnet/doc/installation.md

 $ make KALDI=<kaldi-root> USE_PIP=0
 ```

-If your Python is anaconda, you don't need to give `USE_PIP`.
+If your Python is anaconda, you don't need to provide `USE_PIP`.

 ```sh
 $ cd <espnet-root>/tools